waltersmac/Predicting-AirBnB-Prices/README.md

 - What types of verifications are hosts using?
 How long did it take them to respond?

 **Question 3**
-- What features assist in obtaining a good review score?
+- What features assist in predicting a price for any listing?
   - Is it possible to predict the score
   - What are the importance of the features?
 Could the features be ranked?